 Between 5th Avenue and Archer Avenue, southbound traffic is shifted.
 Traffic is scheduled to remain in this configuration until end of 2022.

-The ramp connecting eastbound Archer Avenue to southbound I-294 is closeed through the end of July.
+The ramp connecting eastbound Archer Avenue to southbound I-294 is closed through September.
+A detour will be posted.
+The ramp connecting westbound Archer Avenue to southbound I-294 is scheduled to closed through early September.
 A detour will be posted.
 Additional ramp closures and detours will be in place intermittently at the Archer Avenue Interchange.

-Between 82nd Street and LaGrange Roadm during the week of April 19, traffic is scheduled to be shifted in both directions.
+Between 82nd Street and LaGrange Road traffic is shifted in both directions.
 Traffic is scheduled to remain in this configuration through summer.

 Please check the Daily Construction Alert for up-to-date closure information.

 I-290, I-55 & Local Roads